The Best 800 Number Service for Small Business Introduction

 Try our favorite, Grasshopper!

-This article will compare ConvertKit vs Mailchimp for the purpose of email marketing.
-I created new accounts for both services to explore and get screen shots so you can see what they're actually like to work with.
-Mailchimp is a great place to get started, with a lot...
+This article will compare ConvertKit vs Mailchimp for the purpose of email marketing for businesses and entrepreneurs.
+I created new accounts for both email marketing software services to explore and get screen shots so you can see what they're actually like to work...